zelihainan/VM/README.md

 # Project Overview

+# Project Overview

 Virtual Museum is an interactive 3D application developed using C++ and OpenGL 3.3, aiming to simulate a virtual museum environment.
 In this project, users navigate a 3D room containing five Blender-modeled artifacts using a mobile robot equipped with a scanning arm.

 Key features include:
-- Realistic lighting (one global light and five artifact-specific spotlights)
+- Realistic lighting setup with one main directional light, two ambient point lights, and five artifact-specific spotlights
 - Manual and automatic robot navigation
 - Scanning system with pop-up information displays
 - ImGui-based user interface for robot and lighting control